chaleay/oasis-project/README.md

 ## Technologies

-Under the hood, Solace uses Vite + Vanilla React, and it uses React Query as its state management solution.
+Under the hood, Solace uses Vite + Vanilla React, styled-components for styling, and React Query as its state management solution.
 Solace uses Supabase as its database and bucket storage solution.

 ## Demo